pinellolab/CRISPR-SURF/README.md

       The genome to be used to create the IGV session file.
 (Options: hg19, hg38, mm9, mm10, etc. | Default: hg19) -effect_size, --effect_size
       Effect size to estimate statistical power.
+(Default: 1) -estimate_power, --estimate_statistical_power
+      Whether or not to compute a track estimating statistical power for the CRISPR tiling screen data.
+(Options: yes, no | Default: no)
-(Default: 1) -padjs, --padj_cutoffs
+-padjs, --padj_cutoffs
       List of p-adj.
 (Benjamini-Hochberg) cut-offs separated by spaces for determining significance of regulatory regions in the CRISPR tiling screen (i.e. 0.05 0.01 0.001 0.0001).
 (Default: 0.05 0.01 0.001 0.0001)
 -out_dir, --out_directory